 See the example above, where the reason for leaving the job takes up only one short sentence.
 This is important, although of course it can be hard to be brief about something you have strong feelings about.

 Questions like “Tell me about a difficult person you had to work with” or “Why do you want to leave your job?” present a strong temptation to kvetch and be commiserated with, particularly when your interviewer has the natural empathy we often see among human resources folks.
-Resist that urge firmly.
-Accept any sympathy graciously, but then quickly move on to your skills and the job you’re interviewing for.
+Resist that urge.
+Accept any sympathy graciously, then quickly move on to your skills and the job you’re interviewing for.

 Set your feelings aside and speak in an emotionally neutral manner.